Oxford-AI-Edge-2020-2021-Group-1/AI4GoodP15/code/features/readme.md

 Hence, this matlab script mains to collate audio snippets of interest to pass onto the Python training models.

 2. How the script works
-2.1 It reads the folder where the audio files are stored.
+\n 2.1 It reads the folder where the audio files are stored.
-2.2 It audioreads 1 hour of 1 folder into smaller segments of 2mins, resulting in a matrix where columns of minutes and rows is the audio at that timestep within the 2minutes.
+\n 2.2 It audioreads 1 hour of 1 folder into smaller segments of 2mins, resulting in a matrix where columns of minutes and rows is the audio at that timestep within the 2minutes.
-2.3 A spectrogram was created on the audio snippet.
+\n 2.3 A spectrogram was created on the audio snippet.
-2.4 detectSpeech is used from the Audio Toolbox to detect regions of interest within the 2min snippet to be stored and used in the classification models.
+\n 2.4 detectSpeech is used from the Audio Toolbox to detect regions of interest within the 2min snippet to be stored and used in the classification models.